Secret (2007 film): Plot

 Xianglun rushes home and asks his father about her.
 The film cuts to a scene with Xiaoyu, in 1979 (20 years ago), speaking with Xianglun's father (her teacher at the time, at the same school).
 She confesses that she had found a score hidden in the oldest piano on campus, called "Secret", and when she played it on the piano, she had traveled forward in time 20 years and met Xianglun.
 However, she explains that during her time travels, she can only be seen by the first person she sees, and she doesn't always succeed in seeing Xianglun first, so it appears as though she is missing most days.
 However, she is now depressed since she had caught him kissing another girl, then saw that girl's bracelet on his wrist.
 Since she never wants to see him again, she gives the score of "Secret" to Xianglun's father.

-Naturally, Xianglun's father thinks the story is ridiculous, and believes she is suffering from some mental illness, a sentiment quickly becoming shared by the entire class of 1979, as well as Xiaoyu's mother.
+Naturally, Xianglun's father thinks the story is ridiculous, and believes she is suffering from some mental illness.
+Xianglun's father shares her story with the classroom leader who leaks it to her fellow classmates of 1979, as well as Xiaoyu's mother.

 Back in the present, Xianglun realizes that the music piece that she showed him was "Secret", and could take the pianist into the past or future if played at the right speed, on the old piano.
 He rushes off to the piano building, which is about to be torn down.
 At the same time, Xianglun's father retrieves the manuscript of "Secret" that Xiaoyu had given to him for safekeeping, and realizes that Xiaoyu had written a message (20 years ago) to Xianglun on the back, corroborating her stories of time travel.
 Meanwhile, Xianglun enters the piano room and, as the demolition begins, starts to play "Secret" from memory, remembering Xiaoyu's words, "I always play it fast when I want to go back".
 He continues playing as the building crashes down around him; just before he is smashed by a wrecking ball, he plays the last note.

 The scene cuts to outside the classroom.
 Xianglun peeks inside, and Xiaoyu looks back at him and smiles.
 The last scene shows the 1979 graduation photo of Tamkang (Danjiang) Secondary School, with Xianglun and Xiaoyu standing next to each other.